 On the 25th October the Centre d’information d’Education et D’Ecoute du Centre Catholique Universitaire de Bangui under the leadership of Akakpo Ghislain organized a mini marathon to create awareness about HIV and AIDS.
-The aim was to draw the youth of Bangui, Central Africa Republic (CAR) together to urging them on the need to get tested.
+The aim was to impress upon the youth of Bangui, Central Africa Republic (CAR) the need to get tested.

 The approach by the organization is one that considers five dimensions: physical, social, emotional, religious and intellectual.
 Group discussions and conferences are normally held to take care of the intellectual aspect.